 Using a debt transfer credit card to pay off many credit cards is comparable.
 This type of card typically offers no-interest promotions.
 However, balance transfer costs might range from 3–5% of the transfer amount.

 There are two sorts of credit inquiries: hard and soft.

 Soft inquiries include you doing checks on your personal credit, allowing possible employers to review your credit, and credit businesses examining your history to decide whether they want to allow pre-approved credit offers.
 Soft queries won’t hurt your credit.

 Hard queries, however, might harm your credit score for months or even years.
-Hard enquiries might be for a credit card, mortgage, vehicle loan, or other new credit.
-A harsh enquiry now and then won’t do anything.
+Hard inquiries might be for a credit card, mortgage, vehicle loan, or other new credit.
+A harsh inquiry now and then won’t do anything.
 But too many in a short time might hurt your credit.
 Banks may see it as a sign that you may have needed money and hence pose a greater risk.
 If you want to enhance your credit scores, don’t apply for new credit.

 Does removing hard inquiries help credit?

 Yes, removing hard inquiries will boost your credit score—but not dramatically.
 Hard inquiries account for just 10% of your total score.
 Make sure to eliminate any incorrect inquiries, although this won’t make much of a difference.

 5: Aim for 30% or less credit utilization